 \subsection{Continuity of the learned subspaces}

-\Figref{fig:firstfigure} middle exemplifies a learned $\beta$-space for the 2D rotation transformation learned by SCN for $D=3$ with a MLP inference network architecture trained on FMNIST.
+\Figref{fig:firstfigure} (middle) exemplifies a learned $\beta$-space for the 2D rotation transformation learned by SCN for $D=3$ with a MLP inference network architecture trained on FMNIST.
 Transformation parameters $(\alpha_1, \alpha_2) = (\cos(\phi), \sin(\phi))$ with $\phi=0..2\pi$ yield 3-dimensional $\beta$ vectors $(\beta_1, \beta_2, \beta_3)$ with each $\beta_i$ being in charge of a specific contiguous region of the $\alpha$-space.
 Transitions between regions are covered by models that are a linear combination of optimal solutions for other $\alpha$ values.
 This structural property of the $\beta$-space is independent of the dataset and architecture we used to train SCNs, as shown in the next section.
 Moreover, we observe a continuous change of $\beta$ as we change $\alpha$.

-Another observation we make from \Figref{fig:firstfigure} right is that SCNs match the high performance of the baselines already for small dimensions $D$ of the linear subspace.
+Another observation we make from \Figref{fig:firstfigure} (right) is that SCNs match the high performance of the baselines already for small number of dimensions $D$ of the linear subspace.
 In other words, the solution subspace spanned by only $D$ base models learned by SCN pays no penalty for its very simple structure.

-We provide theoretical results that help to understand the structure of the $\beta$-space and support our hypothesis using continuity arguments of the optimal solution space.
+We provide theoretical results that help to understand the structure of the $\beta$-space using continuity arguments of the optimal solution space.
 Informally, the following theorem shows under certain conditions that for every continuous curve connecting two transformation parameters in $\mathbb{A}$, there exists a corresponding continuous curve in the network parameter space $\mathbb{T}$.
 These two curves completely map onto each other where the network parameters are optimal for the corresponding data transformations.
 In particular, the curve in the network parameter space $\mathbb{T}$ is continuous.

-To simplify the formulation of the theorems and proofs, see Appendix~\ref{sec:theorem:continuity}, we suppose that the set of admissible parameters $\theta \in \mathbb{T}$ is a bounded subspace of $\mathbb{R}^L$ and all optimal parameter vectors (weights) $\theta^*_\alpha$ are in the interior of $\mathbb{T}$.
+To simplify the formulation of the theorems (see Appendix~\ref{sec:theorem:continuity} for the respective proofs), we suppose that the set of admissible parameters $\theta \in \mathbb{T}$ is a bounded subspace of $\mathbb{R}^L$ and all optimal parameter vectors (weights) $\theta^*_\alpha$ are in the interior of $\mathbb{T}$.

 \begin{theorem}[\textbf{Continuity}] Suppose that the loss function $E(\theta, \alpha)$ satisfies the Lipschitz condition

 for $\alpha^{(1)}, \alpha^{(2)} \in \mathbb{A}$, and $E(\theta, \alpha)$ is differentiable w.r.t. to $\theta$ and $\alpha$.
 Then, for any continuous curve $\alpha(s) \in \mathbb{A}$ with $0 \leq s \leq \hat{s}$ in the parameter space of data transformations there exists a corresponding curve $\theta(t) \in \mathbb{T}$ with $0 \leq t \leq \hat{t}$ in the parameter space of network weights and a relation $(s, t) \in R$ such that \begin{itemize}[topsep=0pt] \itemsep0em \item the domain and range of $R$ are the intervals $s \in [0, \hat{s}]$ and $t \in [0, \hat{t}]$, respectively, and \item the relation $R$ is monotone, \ie if $(s_1, t_1), (s_2, t_s) \in R$ then $(s_1 \geq s_2) \Rightarrow (t_1 \geq t_2)$, and \item for every $(s, t) \in R$ the network parameter vector $\theta(t)$ minimizes the loss function $E(\theta, \alpha)$ for the data transformation parameter $\alpha(s)$. \end{itemize} \end{theorem}